Frequently Asked Questions

 As PBi-Trained Placenta Encapsulation Specialists, our handling and disinfection practices meet strict Federal (OSHA and EPA) and local guidelines.
 Our standards also meet EPA guidelines for licensed small laboratories, who handle bloodborne pathogens and medical waste.

 Most states have strict standards for facilities that prepare consumable substances.
 Regular inspections are performed by the local authority in order to ensure proper food handling, sanitation and other safety compliance standards.
 It is imperative that you know what is happening to your placenta (or any other food that you ingest).
 This is a new type of service.
 There is no government/health department monitoring or inspecting that will ensure proper food safety and sanitation guidelines are met.

 2. How soon after I give birth do you start the encapsulation process?

-Ideally, within 4 days of delivery.
+Ideally, within 4 days of delivery (though we are currently experiencing delays).
 When you contact us to let us know that you've given birth, we will then coordinate a time to come to your home.
 Once you book services with us, all the information you need will be emailed to you.

 It is highly recommended to book your due date with one of our dedicated team members to secure your spot on our calendar.
 Pricing for services increases with gestational age.
 We encourage you to book services anytime between the 13th and the 36th week of pregnancy.
 We can often accommodate you, if you book services later than 36 weeks or once baby has arrived, but it will cost more and we cannot guarantee our availability or the timely completion of services.